A juicy beef and pork non-traditional burger, filled with umami flavours and breaks all the rules of how you were told a hamburger should be made.

 Alright, let’s do this!
 (Use the notes above to adjust the flavour and texture of the burger to your preference.)
 I will show you the method to get a juicy, burger with a bit of a bounce.

-- In a bowl, combine the beef, pork, mustard, worcestershire sauce, miso, egg, garlic powder and onion powder and mix very well!
-(I used a stand mixer)
+- In a bowl, combine the beef, pork, mustard, worcestershire sauce, egg (optional), miso, garlic powder and onion powder and mix.

 - Use small pieces of parchment paper between the burgers to stack them up until you ready to cook them.